0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 Inside the tunnel, a `KappaChannel` object is instantiated, which processes messages in the upstream and downstream channels, wrapping them in `KappaMsg` objects, and then serializing them into `KappaPacket` objects which are finally sent through the tunnel.

 The encryption takes place prior to wrapping in `KappaMsg` objects, using the `KappaCrypto` class, which has 3 major components:
-1. 5 LFSRS, with 5 distinct and predefined coefficient sets of various bit lengths.
+1. 5 LFSRS, with 5 distinct and fixed coefficient sets of various bit lengths.
 2. An Sbox, implemented as a simple Python list.
 3. A MultiLFSR class, which combines the outputs of the aforementioned LFSRs before passing the result through the Sbox.

 **LFSR** stands for [linear feedback shift register][lfsr-wiki], and is a simple pseudorandom number generator, which emits a single bit each round.

 **Sbox** stands for [Substition-box][sbox-wiki] is simply a construct which takes in values in a given range and outputs values in a given range.
-More on the purpose of the Sbox in the next segments.
+Generally speaking, the role of an Sbox in a given block cipher system is to reduce linearity.

-`KappaCrypto` takes these two basic cryptographic constructs and chains them together within the *MultiLFSR* class - which is responsible for taking in a seed and outputting a keystream with which the plaintext is XORed.
+`KappaCrypto` takes these two basic cryptographic constructs and chains them together in the *MultiLFSR* class - which is also the top-level element in the cihper - responsible for taking in a seed and producing a keystream with which the plaintext is XORed.
 {% include captioned_image.html url="/images/cipher_design.svg" style="width: 80vh" description="Overview of the KappaCrypto cipher system" %}

 {::options parse_block_html="true" /}